 - If the student increases or decreases their credit load BEFORE the census date, their financial aid may be adjusted, as appropriate, for their enrollment level.
 If the student’s financial aid is reduced and it creates a balance due on their student account, the student will be responsible for payment.

-- If the student adds credits AFTER the census date, the student’s financial aid will not be increased.
-Classes added after the Census Date will not be eligible to be counted for Pell Grant eligibility purposes, although they may still be counted for Federal Direct Loan eligibility purposes.
+- If the student adds credits AFTER the census date, the student’s financial aid WILL NOT be increased.
+Classes added after the Census Date will not be eligible to be counted for Pell Grant eligibility purposes.
 The student will be responsible for any additional charges not covered by your financial aid award as of the census date.

 - The student’s financial aid may be affected if the student is taking courses that begin after the census date.
 For example, if the student is enrolled in a class that starts after the census date, the Federal Pell Grant and other financial aid funds will not be disbursed until after the course has started.
 If the student fails to begin attendance in all classes, the student’s financial aid will be reduced accordingly.